labex-labs/open-source-labs/python/python-mastery/lab-ex8-4-yield-statements/en/step2.md

             print('ERROR: %r' % e)
 ```

-Save the file after making these changes.
+The `try` block contains the code that might raise an exception.
+In our case, it's the code that receives and prints the value.
+If an exception occurs in the `try` block, the execution jumps to the `except` block.
+The `except` block catches the exception and prints an error message.
+After making these changes, save the file.

 ## Experimenting with Exception Handling in Coroutines

-Let's experiment with throwing exceptions into the coroutine.
-Open a terminal and run the Python interpreter:
+Let's start experimenting with throwing exceptions into the coroutine.
+Open a terminal and run the Python interpreter using the following commands:

 ```bash
 cd ~/project